reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

      >**Note:** It may take a few minutes to deploy the Machine Learning workspace.

-1. After *Your deployment is complete* message appears, return to the Microsoft Sentinel portal.
+1. After the *Your deployment is complete* message appears, return to the Microsoft Sentinel portal.

 1. Select **Notebooks** again and then select the **Templates** tab from the middle command bar.

 1. Select **A Getting Started Guide for Microsoft Sentinel** ML Notebooks.

-   >**Note:** If you face any issues or did not see any popup after click on opening the **A Getting Started Guide for Microsoft Sentinel**. please select the **MyNotebooks** Tab besides the Notebook tab and click on the Notebook( the Azure ML Workspace you created earlier) this might be named as **Untitled** then start performing the lab from the lab guide step **13**.
+   >**Note:** If you face any issues or do not see any popup after clicking on opening the **A Getting Started Guide for Microsoft Sentinel**. please select the **MyNotebooks** Tab beside the Notebook tab and click on the Notebook( the Azure ML Workspace you created earlier) this might be named as **Untitled** then start performing the lab from the lab guide step **13**.

 1. On the right pane, scroll down and select **Create from template** button.
 Review the default options and then select **Save**.